ptitSeb/gl4es/MEDIA.md

 On the OpenGL 2.0, side using GLES2.0 backend, OpenRA can run on the Pandora.

-And OpenGL 2.x opens a lot of dors.
+And OpenGL 2.x opens a lot of doors.
 Many commercial games run just fine on gl4es.

 [![Play on Youtube](https://img.youtube.com/vi/VUoeHWuwlMU/0.jpg)](https://www.youtube.com/watch?v=VUoeHWuwlMU)